Hue Khai Dinh Tomb, Vietnam - RooWanders

 • Have sunhat, sunscreen, and shades ready.
 Protect yourself from the sun during your walks!

 • Carry a portable handheld electric fan or foldable Asian fans.
-Rest assured it will be very warm.
+It will be very warm.

 • Wear light and airy clothes.
 I usually wear those light elephant long pants that you can get from night markets since we were visiting tombs and temples.
 But for my trip to Hue, it was a long yellow cotton dress.